acl-org/reverie/reviewerguidelines.md

 ## 5. Check that your scores reflect the review <span class='reviewIssue'>I3</span>

+Starting with February 2025, ARR reviewers are asked to provide three scores: soundness, excitement, and overall recommendation.

-Look at your review and the numeric scores and check that your list of weaknesses actually justifies that score.
-If you give a low *Soundness* score without finding any major faults, this means that your review is not a faithful explanation of your recommendation.
-One reason for that could be that you secretly rely on some unconscious bias or heuristics for your evaluation, like the ones listed in the previous section.
+<span class='reviewIssue'>I3</span> The *soundness* scores must be justified by the text of the review .
+If you give a low *Soundness* score without finding any major faults, this means that your review is not a faithful explanation of your recommendation, and you need to revise it.
+One possible reason for low soundness scores without sufficient justification could be reliance on some unconscious bias or heuristic, like the ones listed in the previous section.
+Likewise, low reproducibility scores should be justified.

-Another reason why reviewers sometimes give "meh" scores without indicating serious problems is that they just do not find the topic interesting/exciting, even if the work is sound.
-If that is your main issue with the submission, it should be reflected in the "overall recommendation" rather than the soundness score.

-Even then, do try to step away from your own research agenda.
-Of course, we cannot be equally enthusiastic about everything, but before giving a “meh” score, ask yourself: are there other people who would be excited about it, or who would benefit from this perspective?
+Sometimes you may find the work sound, but not something that is interesting for you personally.
+Such preferences are more subjective and should be reflected in a separate *excitement* score, which is orthogonal to the assessment of the soundness of the paper.
+Excitement scores reflect our personal taste, and so do not necessarily come with explicit reasons.

+The *Overall assessment* score is an explicit recommendation for the outcome of this paper, if it were committed to an *ACL venue.
+This is a composite score reflecting your assessment of soundness, excitement, and also other factors like novelty and impact.
+All papers recommended for Findings and main conferences are expected to be sufficiently sound and reproducible, but you may consider a paper worthy of the main conference even if you personally are not excited about it.
+For example, improvements in efficiency of some algorithm, or creating a high-quality resource for a language/domain that does not yet have resources of that type may not sound very novel or exciting, but you may still consider it a significant contribution due to its potential impact (for its target community).

 ## 6. Check that the tone is professional and neutral <span class='reviewIssue'>I4</span>